The campaign to pass Question 1—the Fair Share Amendment—is officially underway!

 In 2020, the COVID-19 pandemic made the need for investments in our schools and roads even clearer, but as working people and small businesses struggled, the ultra-rich just got richer.
 In June 2021, the Constitutional Convention voted 159-41 to place the Fair Share Amendment on the November 2022 statewide ballot.

-The permanent, sustainable funding source to make these investments?
-Having the very rich — individuals who make over $1,000,000 in a single year — pay their fair share in state taxes.
+That’s because having the very rich pay their fair share in taxes creates a permanent, sustainable funding source to make these investments.
+Individuals who make over $1 million in a single year can afford to pay as much of their income as working people do in state taxes.
 When multi-millionaires pay just 4% more on every dollar they earn annually after their first million, we’ll raise $2 billion a year, every year, to invest in transportation and education.
+And no one else will pay a cent more.

 Raise Up Massachusetts and partners across the commonwealth collected 150,000 signatures from Massachusetts voters in support of the Fair Share Amendment, then overwhelmingly passed two state constitutional conventions in favor of Fair Share (as required to get a constitutional amendment on the ballot).